PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 For instance, as these stablecoins rely on not only a centralised issuer but also financial institutions to manage the currency held in reserves, if any of these entities were to fail, there is the potential for a decline in the value of the stablecoin and the publics loss in confidence in the issuer.

 Consider USDC, the second most popular stablecoin after USDt.
-When Silicon Valley Bank [collapsed](https://www.circle.com/blog/an-update-on-usdc-and-silicon-valley-bank) in March 2023, USDC temporarily lost its 1:1 peg to the USD and traded as low as [$0.88](https://www.coingecko.com/en/coins/usd-coin).
+When Silicon Valley Bank [collapsed](https://www.circle.com/blog/an-update-on-usdc-and-silicon-valley-bank) in March 2023, USDC temporarily lost its 1:1 peg to the USD and traded as low as [0.88 dollars](https://www.coingecko.com/en/coins/usd-coin).
 That's a 12% loss of purchasing power overnight, which is concerning for something meant to be stable in price.
 The reason behind this drop in price was that Circle, the issuer of USDC, had kept a portion of its reserves at Silicon Valley Bank.
 As a result, when people caught on, they began to sell their USDC holdings out of fear that Circle would be unable to honour all redemption requests.
 Luckily for Circle, the Federal Reserve and the Federal Deposit Insurance Corporation (FDIC) intervened and guaranteed all the bank's deposits.
-This meant that Circle would not lose its reserves, and USDC quickly recovered to $1.
+This meant that Circle would not lose its reserves, and USDC quickly recovered to 1 dollar.
 However, it could have easily gone the other way, leaving USDC a relic of the past.
 With this in mind, it's important to research the different stablecoins available before choosing to invest or trade.

 Despite these shortcomings, the majority of trusted stablecoins are fiat-backed.
-Tokens like Tether’s USDt use this backing method and regularly move $5 billion or more daily.
+Tokens like Tether’s USDt use this backing method and regularly move 5 billion dollars or more daily.

 Let's now take a look at the next type of stablecoin…